tangotargeting/Cordova-TangoPlugin/README.md

 pod 'TangoRichNotification', '~> 1.0.1'
 end
 ```

+TangoRichNotification is developed for iOS 10.0 or higher, so you should update also the `platform :ios, '9.0'` to `10.0`.
 After filling Podfile save it and run the following command in the Terminal:

 ```